GabrielBalzer/tedsquest_documentation/srs.md

 <li><b>Visual Studio</b> IDE used for scripting within Unity</br></li>
 </ul>

-## 3.7 On-line User Documentation and Help System Requirements
+## 3.7 Online User Documentation and Help System Requirements

 There shall be a link to report bugs in the settings of the application.
+This requirement is outdated for the actual scope, since the internet connection is not required yet.

 ## 3.8 Purchased Components

-(n/a)
+Ted's Entertainment has not bought anything in order to develop the game.

 ## 3.9 Interfaces